ryanchangyeolshin/mistory/README.md

 # mistory
-A web application for storytellers who wants to share their personal stories.
+A web application for storytellers who want to share their personal stories.